DhillonPatel9/mysql-soccer-database/README.md

 - Stats consist of match score, goals, assists, possession %, pass counts, passing chains, and player tackles.
 - The coach tracks sponsor company name, address, and email of main contact
 - League director plans season schedule for all teams

+## Instructions to Interact With the Database:
+1. Clone the repository
+2. Run the command to build the Docker container:

+   docker compose up --build

+3. Open a new terminal and run the following commands to access MySQL Database:

+   docker exec -it castldb_container bash mysql -u root -p

+4. Use root for the password
+5. Select the database:

+   USE castldb;

+6. Query the database using the sample-queries document